EFS supports your workflow needs. You’re free to choose your own creative toolset and integrate into your workflow with a full set of RESTful APIs.

-Designed for media and production environments.
-Redefines storage to maximize digital media performance that is equally suitable for deployment on-premise or in the cloud.
+Designed for media and production team environments.
+EFS redefines storage to maximize digital media performance that is equally suitable as a shared file system on-premise or using cloud storage.

 EFS is a software defined ecosystem uniquely tailored for media centric environments which:

 Share collaborative projects and media with multiple users working on-premise and in the cloud.

 Build the workflows you want on top of an open platform that integrates with industry-leading creative tools from: